Course Introduction to Programming

 }

-Thus, the condition analyzed by the if will only be true if both statements (even and positive) are true.
+This way, the condition analyzed by the if will only be true if both statements (even and positive) are true.

-Operator OR
+OR Operator

-Now, imagine another problem: how to find out if a number is even or positive?
+Now, imagine another problem: how to find out if a number is even OR positive?

-1. Make two if's.
+1. Use two if's:

-if( x % 2 == 0 ){ // check if x is even
+if( x % 2 == 0 ){ // checks if x is even

-printf("Even or positive!\n"); // if x is even, execute the printf
+printf("Even or positive!\n"); // if x is even, it executes the printf

 }